mcdexio/mcdex-references/en/trump-mp.md

 # Introduction
-Inspried by FTX, TRUMP 2020 is a futures contract on MCDEX.
+Inspired by FTX, TRUMP 2020 is a futures contract on MCDEX.

 # Contract Specification